How to Easily Move Your Baby from Bassinet to Crib

 When a baby was born, most parents made a decision to keep her in a good bassinet because it seems more suitable for her small size.
 Besides, some have a cover and hood so that they can easily pull over while she is sleeping.
 What’s more, they don’t need to lean over the rail to put the baby inside thanks to lower sides.

 However, when the baby is needs a more spacious area, moving her from bassinet to crib is the best choice.
-It is a big challenge, especially if your baby is already used to sleeping inside the bassinet for a long time.
+While there are different types of cribs and mattresses, it is a big challenge, especially if your baby is already used to sleeping inside the bassinet for a long time.
 Since it’s tough, the parents often hesitate to make the change.
 Although there is nothing wrong, remember that the longer you wait, the harder the transition will be.

 When to move your baby to crib